What if you could show your students how a computer works using touch, hearing, reading, and sight?

 If you are preparing for your upcoming school-year and will be implementing Turing Tumble, please reach out if you encounter any roadblocks along the way by emailing email@example.com.
 We are here to help!
 For those of you who used Turing Tumble in your class last year or in your summer program, were there any challenges you encountered?
 Do you have any helpful ideas for teachers getting started?
 Please share with us!
 We are eager to connect with and support our educators.
 And if teaching about computers seems complicated at first glance, one view of our computer video should give you all of the confidence you need to know that those abstract black boxes are less impenetrable than they first appear!

-EDUCATOR DISCOUNT ALERT: If you have not yet purchased Turing Tumble for your classroom, don’t forget to email us at hello@turingTumble.com to get the 20% educator discount that can be COMBINED with the Bulk/Classroom Discount.
+EDUCATOR DISCOUNT ALERT: If you have not yet purchased Turing Tumble for your classroom, don’t forget to email us at hello@turingTumble.com to get the educator discount.
 We love our educators!